sjqlwy/Klipper-Adaptive-Flow/README.md

 # Klipper Adaptive Flow & Crash Guard (E3D Revo Edition)

-**A closed-loop flow control system tuned specifically for the E3D Revo ecosystem.**
+**A closed-loop flow control and artifact detection system for Klipper.**

 This system uses TMC driver feedback to actively manage temperature, pressure advance, and print speed.
-It allows **Revo High Flow** nozzles to push past their rated limits safely, and makes **Standard Revo** nozzles behave like high-flow hotends during fast moves.
+It is specifically tuned to overcome the thermal limitations of **E3D Revo** hotends using **Voron/Sherpa** style extruders.

 ## ⚠️ Hardware Requirements

-This script is **only** tested and verified on the following hardware.
-Using other hotends (Dragon, Rapido, V6) is **not supported** because the thermal boost curves are calibrated specifically for Revo heater cores.
+This script is tuned for the following hardware ecosystem.

 *   **Hotend:** E3D Revo (Standard or High Flow nozzle).
 *   **HeaterCore:** 40W (Standard Speed) or 60W (High Speed/High Flow).